weaviate/weaviate-io/developers/weaviate/tutorials/import.md

 ### Data object structure

-Each Weaviate data object is structured as below:
+Each Weaviate data object is structured as follows:

 ```json
 {